-Essentially, the image’s aspect ratio must match that of the seat map as determined by counting rows and columns.
+The image’s aspect ratio (height compared to width) must match that of the seat map as determined by counting rows and columns.
 For example, if your seat map has 20 rows (counting the topmost and bottommost spreadsheet rows that have any number of seats) and the longest row has 10 seats (counting the leftmost and rightmost spreadsheet columns that have labels in any row), your seat map’s aspect ratio is 20/10 or 2.0.
 So the background image should be exactly twice as wide as it is high.
 The actual number of pixels doesn’t matter, as Audience1st will scale it to fit behind the seat map.
 Here is an example of a seat map background image with instructions on how to adapt it for your own use.

 Reserved seating during sales flows

-The general patron-facing sales flow.
+- The general patron-facing sales flow.
 Once the patron has selected ticket types and quantities, they must select the correct number of seats before continuing to checkout.

-A box office agent adding comps, if the comp is to be reserved immediately for a particular performance.
+- A box office agent adding comps, if the comp is to be reserved immediately for a particular performance.

-A box office agent selling tickets to walk-up customers without reservations.
+- A box office agent selling tickets to walk-up customers without reservations.

-A box office agent importing a will-call list from a third-party vendor such as Goldstar or TodayTix.
+- A box office agent importing a will-call list from a third-party vendor such as Goldstar or TodayTix.